 Also, excessive sugar consumption can cause internal inflammation (which predisposes unpleasant PMS symptoms), weakens the immune system and sucks essential nutrients from your body (think about B vitamins which are vital for the production of happy hormones).

 2. Include phytooestrogens in your diet

 Another way to balance hormones naturally is by eating foods rich in phytonutrients.
 Phytonutrients are plant hormones found in grains and whole foods such as flax seed and soy.

-One of the most commonly used phytonutrients is phytooestrogen.
+One of the most commonly used phytonutrients is phytoestrogen.
 It is a form of phytonutrients that has been used since olden times for alleviating menopausal symptoms in women and restoring hormonal balance.
-The National Cancer Institute states that phytooestrogen is a plant chemical that has oestrogen-like qualities.
-These qualities must be clarified though, as many women think that consuming phytooestrogens such as red clover and soy as a hormonal imbalance remedy will increase their ooestrogen levels more and raise their risk of developing breast cancer.
+The National Cancer Institute states that phytoestrogen is a plant chemical that has oestrogen-like qualities.
+These qualities must be clarified though, as many women think that consuming phytoestrogens such as red clover and soy as a hormonal imbalance remedy will increase their oestrogen levels more and raise their risk of developing breast cancer.

 On the other hand, you also have to understand that phytooestrogens do not have the ability to increase the level of naturally-occurring oestrogen in the body.